 What you need to know about logbook loans

 If you need to get your hands on some money quickly there are a number of different types of loans you can potentially take out.
 A logbook loan is a loan that is given to you by a lender using your vehicle as security.
 For the duration of the loan the lender owns your vehicle, but you are still able to drive it as normal.
 However you should note that you will have to hand over the registration certificate, or the logbook, to the lender until you have repaid the loan.
-Most logbook lenders now secured loans against most types of cars, motorbikes and commercial vehicles such as vans.
+Most logbook lenders now secure loans against cars and most types of older cars, motorbikes and commercial vehicles such as vans.

 What are the benefits of a logbook loan?